To contact the team, please email: email@example.com

 Sharon Levy, MBCS

-Sharon is the current Chair of the BCS Health and Care Executive.
-His first nursing informatics clinical post in 1997 and he has since worked in a number of leadership roles in the UK and beyond.
+Sharon is the current Treasurer of the BCS Health and Care Executive.
+His first nursing informatics clinical post was in 1997 and he has since worked in a number of leadership roles in the UK and beyond.
 Sharon is currently working at Edinburgh University for the MSc in global eHealth.

 Chair, BCS Mental Health Specialist Group